Estherla-bet/Symposium/README.md

 **Who Gets to Age Well?
-Socioeconomic Differences in Functional Limitation Among Older Adults With and Without Diabetes in Rural South Africa**
+Socioeconomic Differences in Functional Limitation Among Older Adults With and Without Diabetes in Rural South Africa.**

-Author: Estherla Twene
+Author: Estherla Twene.
-Affiliation: School of Public Health, Washington University in St. Louis Data Source: HAALSI (Health and Aging in Africa: A Longitudinal Study of an INDEPTH Community)
+Affiliation: School of Public Health, Washington University in St. Louis.
+Data Source: HAALSI (Health and Aging in Africa: A Longitudinal Study of an INDEPTH Community).

 _The project was developed as a symposium/poster presentation._